cheminfo/database-aggregator/configuration.md

 'use strict';

 module.exports = {
-  getData: function getData(config, callback, meta) {
+  getData: async function getData(config, callback, meta) {
+    // Can be an async function / return a Promise
+    // The synchronization is considered finished when the returned promise is fulfilled
+    // It should resolve once all data has been synchronized
     // config contains the source configuration object that was loaded by the scheduler
     // meta contains information about the current state of the target database.
 It has 2 properties:
-    //   - latestDate: the last date of modification
+    //   - latestDate: the last date of modification - for the 1st synchronization, the date is January 1st, 1900
     //   - ids: the full list of ids
     // The goal of meta information is to allow incremental updates by retrieving only what has been changed or added since the last synchronization.
-    // callback is the function to call once the data has been retrieved
+    // callback can be called as many times as necessary
     // callback should be called with a well defined structure
     // ID uniquely identifies each source entry
     // commonID is used to identify the target entry in the aggregation collection